Avoiding Bad Clients

 I can do that in Photoshop, why am I paying you to do this?

-Sometimes a client is unsure and can’t give you direction on the design — which can be good or bad.
-You have creative freedom, but it also means you can’t fix a price for the work done.
-The client can make as many changes as they like since they are paying for them.
+Sometimes a client is unsure and can’t give you direction on the design, which can be good or bad.
+You have creative freedom, but it will be hard to estimate the costs and time the work will take; the client can demand as many changes as they like since they are paying for them.

-As careful as you are, you’re guaranteed to run into bad clients who don’t pay up; it’s just a matter of when.
+As careful as you are, you are guaranteed to run into bad clients who don’t pay up; it’s just a matter of when.
 To reduce such risks, be sure to always collect a deposit and divide payment into milestones.
 However, if the client doesn’t pay you in full by the end of a project, is it worth the time and effort to chase payments?

 Some clients will ask you to come up with a few concepts before they pay for your services.
 Called spec work (short for speculative), it’s considered bad practice by designers.
 While the request may sound reasonable, don’t be fooled.
 More often than not, you will never hear from them again after sending them your ideas and concepts.

 So that means:

-Clear contracts, with a limit to revisions (or clear language indicating you will charge more for revisions)
+- Clear contracts, with a limit to revisions (or clear language indicating you will charge more for revisions)

-Making sure the client understands the terms and conditions before signing the contract.
+- Making sure the client understands the terms and conditions before signing the contract.

-Reminding the client when you’re about to start revisions.
+- Reminding the client when you’re about to start revisions.
 It’s easy to forget what’s in the contract after time has passed.